mcmanuliam/Dungeons-and-Dragons/Gold under Green Hills/Enemies/The Smith.md

 ---

 - **Loot**:
     - **Forge Molds**: Used for crafting advanced armor or weapons.
+	    - 5 ingots for breastplate /
+	    - 2 for mace /
+	    - 2 for shield /
+	    - 3 for longsword /

-    - **Adamantine Bars**: Rare crafting materials suitable for high-quality gear.
+    - **Adamantine Bars**: Rare crafting materials suitable for high-quality gear. - 5 - 7

-    - **Molten Core Fragment**: A rare material imbued with fire magic, useful for enchanting weapons or armor with fire properties.
+    - **Molten Core Fragment**: A rare material imbued with fire magic, useful for enchanting weapons or armor with fire properties.  -

-4o
+**Initiative order**

+3. Cal - 19
+2. Erin - 16
+2. Joe - 3
+5. Matthew - 20
+6. Taylor - 19
+7. Finn - 16
+9. Cath - 16